 Who Is a Postdoc?

 Characteristics that define a postdoctoral position…

-- allow and encourage the appointee to publish the results of his or her research or scholarship.
+- The postdoc is allowed and encouraged to publish the results of his or her research or scholarship.

 About the Postdoctoral Assembly